 Relocation Administration

 As mentioned previously, SHA, through its developer partner, POAH, has engaged the services of relocation contractor Housing Opportunities Unlimited (HOU), to provide relocation services to the families who will be relocated from Clarendon Hill.
 Under the direction of Lisa Mangum, Project Director, and Damian Clark, Assistant Project Director, the on-site HOU Relocation staff, who will assume responsibility for administering the relocation plan, include a Relocation Coordinator, Relocation Specialist and Outreach Worker.
-The on-site HOU office is located at 268R Powderhouse #15B, Somerville, MA 02144 The Relocation staff will be scheduled to work between 9am and 5pm as well as some evenings, between 12pm and 8pm, to ensure they are accessible to residents during the day and evening.
+The on-site HOU office is located at 268R Powderhouse #15B, Somerville, MA 02144.
+The Relocation staff will be scheduled to work between 9am and 5pm as well as some evenings, between 12pm and 8pm, to ensure they are accessible to residents during the day and evening.
 Relocation staff will periodically work on Saturdays as well to provide residents with additional access.
 Residents will have the opportunity to meet personally with the property manager and Relocation Coordinator at their request throughout the relocation and redevelopment process.

 HOU Relocation staff will be responsible for conducting resident meetings, providing tenant notices (including General Information Notice, Notice of Eligibility, 120-Day and 30-Day Move Notices), conducting mobility counseling, providing referrals to supportive services and technical assistance, scheduling and coordinating relocation moves, providing housing referrals, coordinating utility hook-ups, conducting follow-up visits, administering relocation benefits, communicating on an ongoing basis with tenants as needed and documenting the relocation activities as well as acting as a liaison with DHCD.